Contents

 As far as possible, opt for a zoom lens.
 Here you should understand the difference between digital zoom and optical zoom.
 You’re advised to choose optical zoom.
 Why is it better than digital zoom?

-A digital zoom just enlarges the picture at the centre of the frame and cuts off the edges.
+Digital zoom just enlarges the picture at the center of the frame and cuts off the edges.
 The lens doesn’t do any work here, only some in-camera processing is done.

 Digital Signal Processor (DSP)